makaveli10/stanford-machine-learning/README.md

 level.
 It is a level that is closer to that of real-world machine learning projects.
 This project respects the [Coursera Honor Code](https://learner.coursera.help/hc/en-us/articles/209818863-Coursera-Honor-Code) as the presented solutions can't be used to derive the lower-level Octave code that must be written to complete the assignments.

+This repo is inspired from [keasserm ml repo] https://https://github.com/krasserm/machine-learning-notebooks